 How many people can we take on the Houseboat?

-For overnight hire a maximum of 10 people are allowed to stay on the houseboat.
+A maximum of 9 people are allowed to stay on the houseboat.

 Credit Card Payments

 We accept all credit cards except Diners and American Express.